Kierandoolan/buy-and-sell-auto-project-four/README.md

    * [Code](#code)

 ## User Experience (UX)
-A User of the Buy and Sell Auto Page would be someone who is looking to buy or sell there car or cars.
+A User of the Buy and Sell Auto Page would be someone who is looking to buy or sell their car or cars.
 It could also be for someone who has an interest in cars and are looking to browse.

 ## User Stories
 #### EPIC | User Profile